Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: Related Work

 \subsection{Deep Dense Mapping}

-~\cite{murez2020atlas,tang2018ba} present end-to-end approaches for addressing the challenge of monocular dense mapping.~\cite{sun2021neuralrecon, zhu2022nice} focus on reconstructing dense meshes from provided images and poses.~\cite{rosinol2023probabilistic} builds upon the work of~\cite{teed2021droid} by introducing dense reconstruction.
+~\cite{murez2020atlas,tang2018ba} present end-to-end approaches for addressing the challenge of monocular dense mapping.~\cite{sun2021neuralrecon} focus on reconstructing dense meshes from provided images and poses. ~\cite{sucar2021imap, zhu2022nice} present end-to-end implicit dense SLAM with RGBD input. ~\cite{rosinol2023probabilistic} builds upon the work of~\cite{teed2021droid} by introducing dense reconstruction.
 However, all these methods require large amounts of computation resources.

 In recent years, with the development of depth prediction, many researches have focused on combining depth prediction results with SLAM systems.
 Sun et al.~\cite{sun2022improving} designed two depth prediction networks, one for predicting relative depths to improve Visual Odometry accuracy, and another for predicting scale-consistent depths for dense mapping.
 Liu et al.~\cite{liu2022depth} utilize the predicted depth to improve the initialization and map point triangulation.
 Yang et al.~\cite{yang2020d3vo} incorporate the outputs of depth prediction networks and pose prediction networks into the DSO~\cite{engel2017direct} to address the issue of scale ambiguity.
 However, the problem with these methods is that once the depth is predicted by the network will not be optimized anymore.
 CNN-SLAM~\cite{tateno2017cnn} predicts depth from a single frame and uses dense depth alignment to generate the 3D dense map.
 Koestler et al.~\cite{koestler2022tandem} propose a CVA-MVSNet based on MVSNet~\cite{yao2018mvsnet} to predict depth from several pose-given images, and the depth will be fused into TSDF.
 The front-end tracking depends on the updated TSDF, which leads to the low efficiency of the method.
 Another creative way to continuously optimize the depth in the BA process is variational auto-encoders~\cite{bloesch2018codeslam,zuo2021codevio,matsuki2021codemapping,czarnowski2020deepfactors}.
 However, these methods are heavy reliance on GPU, limiting the implementation on mobile.